Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 Phuket and Krabi also have direct flights to Chiang Mai so consider adding Chiang Mai to your next Thailand itinerary.

-I have only scratched the surface of what it’s like living in Chiang Mai Thailand.
+I have only scratched the surface of what to do in Chiang Mai Thailand, there is so much more to see and do in the surrounding villages and mountains.

 More Thailand Travel Tips